Ocean & Earth Day

 What can I expect to see?

 Each year our visitors leave us with beaming smiles and a greater understanding of the role of the oceans in our lives.
-In 2013 we welcomed more than 3,000 excited visitors who enjoyed and interacted with our 50+ displays and presenters.
+In 2014 we welcomed more than 1,700 excited visitors who enjoyed and interacted with our many displays and presenters.

 Visitors can see examples of the technology needed to explore at the edge of our ability, how we access the depths and hostile environments of the oceans and to learn more about the important role they play in the Earth’s climate.
 You can find out about the impact that humans have on these delicate ecosystems, and the challenges of exploring this often inhospitable environment and its geology through world leading research and engineering.

 Visit our aquarium displays, take a close look at fossils and sea life, watch short informative talks and take part in a range of exciting hands-on activities highlighting the amazing work we do in the world's oceans.
 There is even a chance to visit a working research vessel – RV Callista.
-In 2013, visitors had a rare chance to see our Royal Research Ship (RRS) James Cook in dock and if you're lucky you may just catch a glimpse of our brand-new Royal Research Ship Discovery, which was named by HRH the Princess Royal here at the NOC on 10 October 2013 .
+In 2014, visitors had a rare chance to see our Royal Research Ship Discovery, which was named by HRH the Princess Royal here at the NOC on 10 October 2013 .

 Watch the video of the 2013 Ocean & Earth Day

-Special displays at the 2013 Ocean & Earth Day (subject to change):
+Special displays at the 2014 Ocean & Earth Day:

 - Static model displays